blaterwolf/mypupqc_qa_automation/readme.md

 # myPUPQC QA Automation Testing with Jest and Selenium

-This project demonstrates QA Automtion Testing for myPUPQC using Selenium WebDriver and Jest for testing.
+This project demonstrates QA Automation Testing for myPUPQC using Selenium WebDriver and Jest for testing.

 ## Project Overview